Perth Airport: Road

 Road access from the city to terminals T1 and T2 is via Tonkin Highway and Airport Drive, and to terminals T3 and T4 via Tonkin Highway, Dunreath Drive and Brearley Avenue, or via Great Eastern Highway and Fauntleroy Avenue.

 Transperth operates route 292, a circular route connecting terminals T3 and T4 to Redcliffe railway station.
-Transperth also operates route 37 from terminals T1 and T2 to Curtin University bus station.
-A transfer bus is operated by Carbridge between the T1/T2 and T3/T4 terminal precincts.
-Horizons West operate services between the terminals and surrounding carparks.
+Transperth also operates route 37 from terminals T1 and T2 to Oats Street railway station.
+Transfer buses were operated by Carbridge between the T1/T2 and T3/T4 terminal precincts and Horizons West between the terminals and surrounding carparks.
+In November 2025 SkyBus took over both contracts.

 A number of car rental companies have set up operations at the airport, and all terminals feature pick-up and drop-off areas dedicated to taxis and rideshare services.

 Rail

 Situated about 250 m from terminals T1 and T2, Airport Central station is on the Airport line that runs through to the Perth central business district.
 The station and line opened on 9 October 2022.
-It is connected to terminals 1 and 2 via an enclosed pedestrian bridge.
+It is directly connected to terminal 1 via an enclosed pedestrian bridge dubbed the "skybridge".

 The closest station to terminals T3 and T4 is Redcliffe, also on the Airport line, at a distance of about 980 m.
 Passengers for Terminals 3 and 4 can catch bus route 292, a circular service from Terminals 3 and 4 to Redcliffe station.